The Limitations of Large Width in Neural Networks: A Deep Gaussian Process Perspective: Experimental Details

 \section{Experimental Details}

 The experiments are implemented in PyTorch \citep{paszke2019pytorch}, supplemented by the Pyro \citep{bingham2019pyro} and GPyTorch \citep{gardner2018gpytorch} libraries -- all of which are open source.
-We run them on a cluster with GTX1080 and GTX2080 GPU, and we estimate that we use $~1000$ hours of GPU compute time.
-The largest experiments (CIFAR10 LeNet and ResNet with maximum width) require $48 GB$ of GPU memory; all other experiments only require $\leq 11 GB$ of memory.
+We ran them on a cluster with GTX1080 and GTX2080 GPU, and we estimate that we used $\approx 1,\!000$ hours of GPU compute time.
+The largest experiments (CIFAR10 ResNets with maximum width) require $48 GB$ of GPU memory; all other experiments only require $\leq 11 GB$ of memory.

 \paragraph{Datasets.} The datasets for the regression experiments are from the UCI repository \citep{asuncion2007uci}.
 Unless otherwise stated, we split these datasets into $75\%$ training data, $15\%$ test data, and $10\%$ validation data.
-For larger datasets, we subsample the training dataset to a maximum of $N=1000$ data points.
+For larger datasets, we subsample the training dataset to a maximum of $N=1,\!000$ data points.
 All input features are normalized to be between $-1$ and $1$, and the $\by$ values are z-scored to have $0$ mean and unit variance.
 For the non-Bayesian neural network experiments, we use the MNIST \citep{lecun1998gradient} and CIFAR10 \cite{krizhevsky2009learning} datasets.
 We z-score the inputs so that each channel has $0$ mean and unit variance.
 We use the standard $10,\!000$ data point test sets, and subsample the remaining data for training.
+Models are trained without data augmentation.